-If you choose to purchase an elk license without the deer tag it will come from the same pool of 17,000 licenses.
-The stand alone elk license is called the Elk Combination License because it includes Elk, Upland Bird and Fishing.
-It is priced at $846.
+If you choose to purchase an elk license without the deer tag, it will come from the same pool of 17,000 licenses.
+The stand-alone elk license is called the Elk Combination License and is priced at $1050.00.
+It is titled a ‘combination license’ because it includes upland bird and fishing along with the elk.
+The title often leads to confusion.

-Online application can be made at FWP’s website: http://fwp.mt.gov/hunting/licenses/
+Online application can be made at FWP’s website: https://fwp.mt.gov/hunt/licensingbasics

 The drawing will take place in mid-April and licenses will be emailed to you in early May.